 A forestry consultant performed a feasibility study of timber harvest on second growth stands at the Spada Lake Tract that can be accessed by road (see Section 3.1.5 of the 2000 Annual Report).
-Eight stands were set up for commercial thinning, and Forest Practices applications were approved by the DNR in 2002.
-Harvest unit boundaries were modified in 2003, following a detailed timber cruise and cost/benefit analysis, and areas requiring road reconstruction and new construction were eliminated from the plan.
+Eight stands were set up for commercial thinning, and Forest

+Practices applications were approved by the DNR in 2002.
+Harvest unit boundaries were modified in 2003, following a detailed timber cruise and cost/benefit analysis, and areas requiring road construction or reconstruction were eliminated from the plan.
 The modified units (approximately 104 acres) were sold in 2003.
 Logging began adjacent to unit 9-135 in October 2003 and was completed on the remaining units in May 2004 (Figure 15).
+Currently, no other units with harvestable timber exist on the Tract where roads would not need to be built or reconstructed on unstable soils.